odutra00/CasaMaquinas/README.md

 This project manages a swimming pool machine room with several features.
 It works with Esp32 and RainMaker framework.

 # Features
 Remembering that activation is done with logic level 0.
-Deactivation is done with logic level 1.
+Deactivation is done with logic level 1 as per the reles modules.

 ## Filtering pump
 #### Activates I/O 16